 Epic - Teachers have a free account and students can access Epic at school through the teacher's account.
 For home use, students need to subscribe.
 It is a reasonable subscription and a free 60 day trial is available.
 Books can be downloaded onto a mobile device for offline reading.

-Wheelers - Borrow and read eBooks from Wheelers anywhere, anytime, on multiple devices.
+Wheelers - No longer being developed, but still accessible.
+Borrow and read eBooks from Wheelers anywhere, anytime, on multiple devices.
 Students login with their UWCSEA account details.
 Parents can request membership.
 Books can be read offline.

 For other eBook suggestions visit our FOR GROWN-UPS page